ThoughtChewer/bible_studies/content/Bible Study 1 - Introduction.md

  Based on what they say, figure out if you can provide what they are looking for.
 Though sometimes you'll have to reframe it.

 - Ex: "I just want someone to explain the new testament to me so I can understand Jesus." --> "Well I'm happy to help you understand Jesus, but we really need to start in the old testament to accomplish that."
+- Most people have never encountered Jewish language or culture.
+You may want to share part or all of [[Bible Study Appendix A - Jewish Content in the Bible]] with them to prime the pump for [[Bible Study 1 - Introduction]].

 ## Read [Acts 17.22-31](https://www.biblegateway.com/passage/?search=Acts%2017%3A22-31&version=ESV)
 - Give them an overview of what you'd like to do with the studies.